 Jennifer Lopez Sent Britney Spears Custom Heels Because Pop Diva Love Is Real!

 Vegas divas unite!
-Jennifer Lopez sent fellow Las Vegas residency star Britney Spears an extra special gift on Wednesday.
+Jennifer Lopez sent Britney Spears, who shares the same Las Vegas theater with her at Planet Hollywood, an extra special gift on Wednesday.

 The “Circus” singer, 35, took to social media to show off her fancy new kicks, courtesy of Lopez’s Giuseppe Zanotti x Jennifer Lopez line.